BIG-IP AS3 Best Practices¶

-This page contains best practices for using AS3 as well as a brief achitectural overview.
-To see this page on DevCentral, where there may be more frequent updates and user interaction, see https://devcentral.f5.com/s/articles/AS3-Best-Practice.
+This page contains best practices for using BIG-IP AS3 as well as a brief architectural overview.
+This page is also on DevCentral, where there may be more frequent updates and user interaction, see https://community.f5.com/t5/technical-articles/as3-best-practice/ta-p/287466.

 Your single source of truth is your declaration¶